jayantsinha/web-crawler/README.md

 To run tests, use `go test`

 Once the service is running, it will expose `GET /crawl` endpoint.
-Create a request as follows:
-**REQUEST:** `GET localhost:8888/crawl`<br/>
+Create a request as follows:<br/> **REQUEST:** `GET localhost:8888/crawl`<br/>
 **HEADER:** `"Scrape": "https://wiprodigital.com"`<br/>